One SC Fund

 Additional Information about This Fund:

 - Former Governor Nikki Haley recruited a team of notable South Carolinians who have helped promote giving to the fund, including David Beasley, Tajh Boyd, Stephen Colbert, Jay Hass, Marcus Lattimore, Edwin McCain, Bob McNair, Craig Melvin, Chris Randolph, Jerry Richardson, Joe Riley, Darius Rucker, Steve Spurrier, Dawn Staley, Dabo Swinney and Anita Zucker.

-- The Community Foundation's board provided the initial funding of $50,000 and additional donations are being received from across the country.
-The Governor's Original Six Foundation has donated $55,000 to underwrite administration of the fund so that 100% of the dollars raised will go to local organizations aiding those in need.
+- The Community Foundation's board provided the initial funding of $50,000 and additional donations were received from across the country.
+Former Governor Nikki Haley's Original Six Foundation donated $55,000 to underwrite administration of the fund so that 100% of the dollars raised will go to local organizations aiding those in need.
 In addition, a matching challenge gift of $100,000 was donated by the Lipscomb Family Foundation.

 - The fund has been endorsed by the Midlands Regional Mayors and has received financial support from corporations, foundations and individuals across the Midlands and our state.